confluentinc/ksqldb-recipes/docs/customer-360/aviation/index.md

 ```

-We now have the `CUSTOMER_FLIGHTS` table but keyed on `FLIGHT_ID`.
+We now have the `customer_flights` table but keyed on `FLIGHT_ID`.

 ### Add a stream of flight updates

-In the `FLIGHTS` table above, we have the scheduled departure time of a flight (`SCHEDULED_DEP`).
+In the `flights` table above, we have the scheduled departure time of a flight (`SCHEDULED_DEP`).
 Now, let's introduce a stream of events that any flight changes will be written to.
 Again, we're populating it directly, but in the real world it'll be coming from somewhere else—perhaps Kafka Connect pulling the data from a JMS queue (or any of the other [hundreds of supported sources](https://hub.confluent.io)).

 ```sql
 --8<-- "docs/customer-360/aviation/c03.sql"